aminwafi/ISS-Location-Detector-JupyterDash/README.md

 - Geodash

 ## Steps to Run
-1. Install the required dependencies on anaconda dev environment
+1. Install the required dependencies on anaconda virtual environment
 2. Run jupyter notebook
 3. 1st cell and 2nd cell: Importing required dependencies into the code
 4. 12th cell: Execution of ISS Api function